-Then, Portugal’s D7 visa might be your ticket to Portuguese paradise.
+If so, Portugal’s D7 visa might be your ticket to a new life in Portugal.

 Overview of Portugal’s D7 Visa

 Given the low income requirements, this visa is particularly popular with retirees from the US, Canada, and the UK.
-However, it’s not exclusively for retirees — anyone with regular passive income can apply.
+However, it’s not exclusively for retirees — anyone with regular passive income can apply, so it’s also popular with those that have rental income, dividends (investors), or royalties (think writers and musicians).

 Main Requirements for the D7